-The GST provisions have made accounting a lot more simple and apparent.
-Various clarifications have been brought in areas of accounting and bookkeeping under GST.
-One of the biggest advantages of accounting entries under GST is that traders can now set-off their Input Tax Credit (ITC) on services with their output tax on sale.
+The GST provisions have made accounting a lot more simple and more apparent.
+Various clarifications have been brought in the areas of accounting and bookkeeping under GST.
+One of the biggest advantages of accounting entries under GST is that traders can now set off their Input Tax Credit (ITC) on services with their output tax on the sale.

 Under the Goods and Services Tax (GST) law, registered taxpayers are required to have three ledgers.
 These ledgers will be generated automatically during registration.
 Their maintenance will also be done electronically.
 The three electronic ledgers are:

 The Goods and Services Tax (GST) Act requires every registered taxpayer to maintain their records and books of accounts for a minimum period of 72 months, which translates to 6 years.
 This period is counted from the date when annual returns were last filed by the taxpayer for that particular financial year.
 The last date for filing annual returns of a particular financial year is the 31st December of its succeeding year.

 In case, the taxpayer is under investigation or is involved in any proceedings before an authority (First Appellate), then s/he should maintain the books of account for one year after the passing of the said proceeding’s order.